Nyaaa/advent-of-code/README.md

 # 🎄Advent of Code🎄
-Advent of Code puzzle solutions
+Advent of Code puzzle solutions.

+The solutions are mostly general and should work with all inputs, with some exceptions where data is hardcoded.

-## Running
+## Structure
-This project uses [Conda](https://conda.io/projects/conda/en/latest/index.html) to manage virtual environments and dependencies.\
-To create a new virtual environment and install all required libraries, run: `conda env create -f environment.yml`

 Input data for each puzzle is stored in a private submodule, as per the [creator's request](https://twitter.com/ericwastl/status/1465805354214830081):
 > In general I ask people not to publish their inputs, just to make it harder for someone to try to steal the whole site.